sirtimbly/frets/README.md

 When you are creating an app in FRETS normally, for every single piece of data you have to create a property on your model class and an updater action on your actions class.
 This can become tedius when you are simply storing and displaying strings from a form input.
 To overcome this FRETS now offers a method called `registerField()` which takes a string as it's key.
 This adds values storage, validation storage, and updater actions to the props and actions inside the FRETS app.
 These are then accessible through the `getField()` method or directly on the `props.registeredFields` object.
 The updater action expects to receive a change event with a target of type `HTMLInputElement`.
 Though this approach sort of breaks "Rule 2: No Magic Strings", it greatly reduces boilerplate code and enables greater opportunities for recursive or dynamic UI generation.

-So for a registered Input the example UI render function above would look like this.
+So for a registered Input field the example UI render function above would look like this.

 ```ts